N.C. Halls of Fame

 The N.C.
-Halls of Fame in Journalism, Advertising and Public Relations provide appropriate recognition for people who were born in North Carolina, or for people who became distinctively identified with North Carolina, and have made outstanding and career-long contributions to journalism, advertising or public relations.
+Halls of Fame in Journalism, Advertising and Public Relations recognize people who were born in North Carolina, or people who became distinctively identified with North Carolina, and have made outstanding and career-long contributions to journalism, advertising or public relations.

 The N.C.
 Journalism Hall of Fame began with inductions in 1981; the inaugural honorees were Josephus Daniels (posthumously), Charles Kuralt, C.A.
 "Pete" McKnight, Vermont Royster and Tom Wicker.